 A ferocious defense and superior goaltending were hallmarks of the Nashville Predators last season—this year, they’ll look to unleash more of the same.
-The Preds fought their way back to the playoffs for the first time in four years, where they took the eventual Stanley Cup Champions to six games in the opening round.
-In 2015-16, standout rookie Filip Forsberg will look to take his game to the next level and Roman Josi will show whether he’s got more than one Norris Trophy-caliber season in him.
+The Preds fought their way back to the playoffs for the second time in five years, where they took the eventual Western Conference Champions to seven games in the third round.
+In 2016-17, standout sophomore Filip Forsberg will look to take his game to the next level and Roman Josi will show whether he’s got more than one Norris Trophy-caliber season in him, as well as how PK Subban does on Broadway.
 With elite net protector Pekka Rinne back in the crease, the Central Division’s going to have their hands full.
 Pick up your Nashville Predators tickets today!

 Learn more about our 100% Guarantee »